davidfit21/davidfit21/README.md

 # David Fit

 Data Scientist with experience in machine learning, predictive analytics, and applied artificial intelligence.
-I recently completed a B.Sc. in Data Science with Artificial Intelligence at Dublin City University and have industry experience applying machine learning and data analytics to thermal management systems through industry-led projects
+I recently completed a B.Sc. in Data Science with Artificial Intelligence at Dublin City University and have industry experience applying machine learning and data analytics to thermal management systems through industry-led projects.

 ## Areas of Interest